byteally/webapi/docs/haskell-client.rst

          Success _ res' _ _   -> fn res'
          Failure err          -> print "Request failed :("

 We have successfully made a request and now can handle the response with :code:`responseHandler`.
-If the previous request (to get time estimate) was succesfull, lets book the nearest ride with our second route.
+If the previous request (to get time estimate) was succesful, lets book the nearest ride with our second route.

 ::